cdio/caio/README.md

 * US-ANSI (default)
 * VICEKB (vice)

-One of the problems of these mappings (with the exception of VICEKB) is that some C64 "special characters" cannot be entered; for instance, *SHIFT-** or *SHIFT-@* on the C64 display characters that cannot be entered when using any of these layouts.
-This limitation can be workarounded by just editing (using a text editor) any of the layout files or adding a new one with new key combinations to reproduce those characters.

-Layouts files (with the exception of the default one) are located in the *keymapsdir* directory (the default is *$PREFIX/share/cemu/keymaps*).
+Keyboard layouts are simple text files, existing layouts can be modified using any text editor and new layouts can be added to the system by just placing the new file inside the *keymasdir* directory which defaults to *$PREFIX/share/cemu/keymaps*.

 Like the [VICE](https://en.wikipedia.org/wiki/VICE) emulator, the *RESTORE* key is mapped as *Page-Up*, *RUN/STOP* as *ESC*, *CTRL* as *TAB* and